mtanghu/LEAP/README.md

 ## Rescaled Dot-Product

 This project encounted some training instability where some preliminary investigation found that the attention/focus scores that were being generated were absurdly large/small.
-This may be of independent interest to training instability in large language models (say in [Megatron](https://arxiv.org/abs/1909.08053) or [PALM](https://arxiv.org/abs/2204.02311)) as the arguments shown in this section may offer a reasonable explaination for why there is training instability particularly in large models.
+This may be of independent interest to training instability in large language models (say in [Megatron](https://arxiv.org/abs/1909.08053) or [PALM](https://arxiv.org/abs/2204.02311)) as the arguments shown in this section may offer a reasonable explanation for why there is training instability particularly in large models.

 ### Normal Scaled Dot-Product Attention